Infinite-Code/SampleMobileApp/README.md

 The following plugins have been added:

  * react-navigation
+	 * Added DrawerNavigator and TabNavigator

 Also configured the following:

  * ESLint
  * Jest
 	 * Added tests with mocking